noahehall/theBookOfNoah/algorithms.md

         - everytime a collision ocurs the code simply appends the value to the list in the target slot
         - the hash will always produce a correct slot
           - the list within each slot will still require some osrt of sequential/other search to find the specific value

   - `hash function` placing keys in the index by turning each key into a numeric value
     - the numeric value acts as an index into the hash table and the hash table provides a pointer to the full record in the dataset
-    - the `hash function` produces repeatable results - thus you can predict the location of hte required data
+    - the `hash function` produces repeatable results - thus you can predict the location of the required data
     - examples
       - obtain the modulus of the value divided by the number of slots
         - *value  % slots.length
+      - combine the output of mu8litple hash functions when working with complex applications that rely on a large dataset
   - `sha`
     - secure hash algorithms
     - released by the national institutde of standards and technology (NIST) as a US federal information processing standard (FIPS)